-For this post, I have a recommendation for a face mask pattern that you can buy on Etsy.com.
+For this post, I recommend this face mask pattern that can be found on Etsy.com.
 (I will not receive a commission for your purchase).

 LET’S GET STARTED!!!